ldbc/ldbc_snb_docs/workflow.md

 2. `validate_database`: validates a database against an existing validation data sets (testing).
 3. default: runs the performance measurements for the workload (benchmarking).

+Make sure you reload the database between multiple runs as updates change the state of the database.
 #### Generating the validation data set

 _This step is only required if you are working on an implementation that you want to use as a basis for validation._